25 Fun, Festive Places to Celebrate Christmas in Georgia (2024)

 Another amazing ride-through option is the old-fashioned hayride which is a perfect holiday experience for only $10 per person.
 The admission price also includes a visit to their petting zoo, where you can see live Reindeer.

-With the exception of December 9, be sure to get a photo with Santa, he will be making appearances Thursday through Sunday of every week!
+Be sure to get a photo with Santa, he will be making appearances Thursday through Sunday of every week!

 Hot cocoa, apple cider, marshmallows for roasting, and kits to make S’mores by the campfire will be available for purchase.
 They’ll also have fresh-cut Christmas trees for sale.